 Sep 26, 2017 at 4:08 PM

 It's officially fall, which means that trade show season has arrived.
 Attending a car wash trade show is an investment, and you'll want to make sure that you get the most out of your experience.
-Check out these trade show tips from three of our experts here at Zep Vehicle Care: FROM STUART HULSEY, TECHNICAL SERVICES MANAGER: WHAT WOULD YOU SAY TO SOMEONE ATTENDING A CAR WASH SHOW FOR THE FIRST TIME?
+Check out these trade show tips from three of our experts here at NCS: FROM STUART HULSEY, TECHNICAL SERVICES MANAGER: WHAT WOULD YOU SAY TO SOMEONE ATTENDING A CAR WASH SHOW FOR THE FIRST TIME?
 For first time attendees I would recommend that they visit all the vendors with an open mind and collect any pertinent materials to take home and study.
 This is, after all, the best place to gather as much information from multiple vendors in one place.
 WHAT CAN YOU GET FROM VISITING A TRADE SHOW THAT YOU CAN’T GET ANYWHERE ELSE?
 When visiting a car wash trade show you’ll see all the different equipment and chemical manufacturers under one roof at the same time.
 This gives you the best opportunity to look closely at what is being offered, compare the differences and ask questions all at the same time.
 This is a unique opportunity to have full access to the best and most knowledgeable people in the industry all under one roof.